Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Details

-We set $T=50$ during evaluation.
+We set the generation timestep $T=50$ during evaluation.
 Following \citep{li2025mixgrpo}, the first 30 steps are sampled with the trained model, while the remaining 20 steps are sampled with the base model.
 This hybrid inference strategy and corresponding settings, also used in \citep{li2025mixgrpo}, have proven effective in mitigating reward hacking.